Lemon Pepper Hot Smoked Salmon

 This post may contain affiliate links.
 Please read my disclosure policy.

-Hot Smoked Salmon with a tangy lemon pepper rub is not only melt-in-your-mouth delicious, it’s a healthy fish dinner, too!
-Our flavorful lemon pepper salmon is perfect for an easy main dish or appetizer, and your family will love it!
+Lemon Pepper Salmon is not only melt-in-your-mouth delicious, but it’s a healthy fish dinner too!
+Make a simple, tangy rub for smoked salmon to really elevate the dish.
+Our flavorful lemon pepper salmon recipe is perfect for an easy main dish or appetizer, and your family will love it!

 titled collage for hot smoked salmon

-Cold smoked fish is more often served as an appetizer with crackers.
+Cold smoked fish is firmer and is more often served as an appetizer with crackers and spreads.

 salmon filet and other smoked salmon recipe ingredients on parchment

-If you’re short on time, or don’t own a smoker, I do have a recipe for air fryer salmon.
+If you’re short on time, or don’t own a smoker, I do have a recipe for air fryer salmon with a honey mustard glaze.

-It doesn’t have the delicious smoky flavor of hot smoked salmon, but it will be ready to eat in just 10 minutes!
+While it doesn’t have the delicious smoky flavor of hot smoked lemon pepper salmon, it will be ready to eat in just 10 minutes!

 raw fish filet coated with mustard rub

-• Kosher salt – It’s important to use kosher or sea salt, as regular table salt is iodized, which can add an unpleasant metallic flavor to the fish.
+• Kosher salt – It’s important to use kosher or sea salt, as regular table salt is iodized and can add an unpleasant metallic flavor to the fish.

-• Lemon pepper seasoning – I keep things easy and buy lemon pepper seasoning blend.
+• Lemon pepper seasoning – I keep things easy and buy a lemon pepper seasoning blend.

-If you’d like to make your own lemon pepper or even a completely different smoked salmon rub, you certainly can!
+If you’d like to make your own lemon pepper, or even a completely different rub for smoked salmon, you certainly can!

 • Dijon mustard – I prefer Dijon, but whole grain mustard, yellow mustard, or even honey mustard would be good too.

-If you aren’t a fan of the smoked salmon rub I use for the lemon pepper salmon, check out my tutorial on how to smoke salmon.
+If you aren’t a fan of this lemon pepper rub for smoked salmon, check out my tutorial on how to cook salmon in a smoker.
+I use a simple spice blend for that recipe!

 Be sure to lightly oil the smoker grates so you can remove the cooked filet without it tearing.

-Or, follow my lead – I smoke the lemon pepper salmon on a sheet of aluminum foil.
-This way, it’s easier to remove from the hot smoker.
+Or, follow my lead — place the filet on a sheet of aluminum foil before applying the salmon rub for smoking.

 It’s important to maintain a high level of moisture inside the smoker, so check it periodically and fill it with more water as needed.